KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 1. Generate an image that has the curl and jq commands.
 You can either:

     - (Recommended) Build your own image.
     - Use a base Ubuntu image.
-This will get you started faster but is only for testing purposes.
+This gets you started faster but is only for testing purposes.

     Build your own image
     : Build an image that contains curl and jq for the tekton `Task` to use.